RootKit-Org/AI-Aimbot/README.md

 ## V2 - Coming soon
 We have already finished the V2 bot BUT will be releasing it on the 6th.
 Patreons subs will get it right now (https://www.patreon.com/rootkit)!

 V2 bot runs about 5-8x faster.
-Additionally V2 will now need detectron so it will run on more computers.
+Additionally V2 will NOT need detectron so it will run on more computers.

 ## Current Stats
 This bot's speed is VERY dependent on your hardware.
 We will update the model it uses for detection later with a faster one.